ualsg/ualsg.netlify.app/content/post/2020-06-open-data-singapore/index.md

 Unfortunately, 3D city models are not released as open data, except the one [we generated covering only HDBs]({{< ref "/post/2019-08-hdb-3d/index.md" >}}).
 We are [working]({{< ref "/project/3d-machine-learning/index.md" >}}) on including other buildings.
+Worth mentioning is that OpenStreetMap has a relatively high level of completeness of building heights and floors, in comparison to other countries.

 ### Real estate transactions